EricR/phrase_search/README.md

 * Breaks the body of text up into tokens using sentence, lowercase, and nGrams tokenizers.
 These tokens get stored into a Token Map, which makes sure duplicate tokens don't get added for the same document.
-* Tokens reference Documents.
+* Scores tokens based on how relavent they are to the Document.
-* Stores the tokens into the Index.
+* Stores the tokens into the Index, which then can be queried for relavent Documents.

 ## Example